wrossmorrow/statesampler/README.md

 * "secured" sampling via `S3`.

 As with `datasource`s, constructing a new `sampler` is probably made easier by Object-Oriented code.
 See below.
 Ok, *so what's the big deal?* Random sampling is easy!
 Just load all your data and... sample randomly.

 Here's the catch: `statesampler` isn't meant for _pure_ random sampling, although it includes a `PureRandomSampler` that does that. `statesampler` is _really_ meant for sampling randomly in structured ways that require information from _all_ survey responses.
 Not the actual question responses per se, but at least which items have been sent out and how many times.
 This server was _really_ written to enable question generation when the _number_ of times a row was sampled is important.
 If this is so, we _have_ to maintain a "global state" across rows served, requiring a central server.

 Allright, this "central server" could be your datasource itself, like your Google Sheet, if you can write back to it _from the client code drawing the samples_.
-We found this hard to do, as Google Sheets require valid user OAuth tokens to write even to public sheets, meaning all your survey respondents would have to log into Google to take your survey.
+We found this hard to do, as Google Sheets require valid user OAuth tokens to write, _even to public sheets_, meaning all your survey respondents would have to log into Google to take your survey.
 Probably not cool.
 This is not to mention that _you_ would have to write client code that keeps each client's counts of samples up-to-date as other clients change the count values, which doesn't sound fun or efficient.
 Other sources of data are likely to have similar authorization and tracking problems.

 `statesampler`s model is different: _You_ (a survey administrator) provide credentials to load your data before your survey is deployed, not survey clients during a survey.
-That way you aren't distributing credentials or askinng for them during a survey. _They_ (the survey clients) get to sample from the data, just by asking `statesampler` for values. _It_ (`statesampler`) tracks which things were sampled in what surveys for you, so all your survey clients have to do is ask for the data for any given question.
+That way you aren't distributing credentials or asking for them during a survey. _They_ (the survey clients) get to sample from the data, just by asking `statesampler` for values. _It_ (`statesampler`) tracks which things were sampled in what surveys for you, so all your survey clients have to do is ask for the data for any given question.
 Done.

 # Usage/Workflow